I heard a quote recently : “There’s no such thing as bad weather. There’s just weather and your response to it…”

-Other places for antiques include the Baddow Antiques Centre (link), and if you are in the west there’s the Debden Antiques Centre (link).
+Other places for antiques include the Baddow Antiques Centre, and if you are in the west there’s the Debden Antiques Centre.
 If you are in the north then head over the border into Long Melford where there are two or three big antique warehouses, with ample parking on the streets outside them.
 And there’s an enormous antiques centre in nearby Clare : you can spend hours in there!

 Although it’s wet, why not pop out in the car and visit a couple of garden centres?
 They’re getting bigger and bigger these days, and more and more of them are under cover and have restaurants and in some cases delicatessens.

 Or maybe a drive around some of the villages of Essex?
 We had a lovely drive around Boxford, Edwardstone and Kersey a while back.
 And we can also recommend a drive around Thaxted and Finchingfield.
 And if the weather is a bit iffy, why not drive out for a meal in a countryside pub?

 If you’ve got children why not try something active

 - Rollerworld for skating and Quasar in Colchester

-There’s Colchester Zoo, where a lot of it is undercover, and with some waterproofs you won’t get too wet, and if it’s raining it won’t be that busy!
+Colchester Zoo is huge and a lot of it is undercover, and with some waterproofs you won’t get too wet, and if it’s raining it won’t be that busy!
 Check out the other zoos and petting farms on our listing.

 You could go to one of the many excellent museums across the county.
 Check our Essex Museums page – there will be museums you weren’t aware of.
-We went to the Combined Military Services Museum in Maldon in 2011 and were hugely impressed – click here to read our blog and watch the video we took.
+We went to the Combined Military Services Museum in Maldon in 2011 and were hugely impressed – click here to read our article and watch the video we took.
 You can easily spend a couple of hours in there.